wojciechsierota/wojciechsierota/README.md

 ---

 ### About Me
--  I’m currently focused on mastering **Python, Object-Oriented Programming (OOP), and Backend Architecture**.
+-  I’m currently focused on mastering **Python and Backend Architecture**.
 -  Studying Artificial Intelligence Engineering at Warsaw School of Computer Science (WWSI).
 -  Currently building a **Farm Management System** to solve real-world agricultural problems.
 -  From negotiating with clients to debugging code: I thrive in fast-paced environments where ownership and independent problem-solving are key.